XTP3/XUI/README.md

 ## Usage

-To begin using any component, simply reference it inside your import statement.
+To begin using any component, simply reference it with an import statement.

 ```
 import {